 This popular pizzeria located in the cuore of Trastevere is one of the best when it comes to serving up that perfect Roman pizza: light, thin and crispy crust.
 It's extremely sought after not only by tourists but by locals themselves.
-For years, Romans have been calling this pizza joint "l'obitorio" (the morgue) and "ai marmi" because of its characteristic long marble table tops.
+For years, Romans have been calling this pizza joint "l'obitorio" (the morgue) and "ai marmi" because of its characteristic long marble tabletops.
 Aside from the pizza being so good, locals also come here to devour their famous suppl� and fritti as appetizers.
-Their pizza is certainly not the cheapest by any means, but is absolutely reliable and consistent.
-Rest assured, you will always eat good here every single time.
+Their pizza is certainly not the cheapest by any means but is absolutely reliable and consistent.
+Rest assured, you will always eat well here every single time.
 TRAM: 8.
 BUS: H.

-For traditional cucina romana (Roman cuisine), the best place to go to is Da Enzo.
+For traditional Cucina Romana (Roman cuisine), the best place to go to is Da Enzo.
 It's literally a hole-in-the-wall with maybe about 10 or 12 tables.
-Da Enzo definitely does up the most mind-blowing carciofi alla giudia (Jewish style fried artichokes) and keeps it real with their classic pasta dishes like carbonara (egg and pork cheek), amatriciana (tomato and pork cheek) and cacio e pepe (pecorino cheese and peppper) and local offal dishes like tripe and braised oxtail (coda alla vaccinara).
+Da Enzo definitely does up the most mind-blowing carciofi alla giudia (Jewish style fried artichokes) and keeps it real with their classic pasta dishes like carbonara (egg and pork cheek), amatriciana (tomato and pork cheek) and cacio e pepe (pecorino cheese and pepper) and local offal dishes like tripe and braised oxtail (coda alla vaccinara).
 Throw in a bottle of house wine and dessert and you might walk out only spending about 20 euro a person!
 BUS: 23, H. TRAM: 8

 This hole-in-the-wall take-out joint is a Trastevere institution.
 Suppl? were the poor man's dish created to recycle old risotto rice, and happily delicious too.
 While many other places sell bland fried balls in the name of suppli, these are the real thing.
 Join the queue and don't expect to linger long in indecision.
 Their pizza al taglio is cooked the old way, is delicious and crispy thin.
 The mushroom is great but the pizza marinara (fresh tomato and garlic) is the real stand out.
 They also serve up different pasta dishes each day including the traditional gnocchi with tomato sauce on a Thursday.
 TRAM: 8, BUS: H, 75, 23

-Everyone in Rome is talking about Pier Daniele Seu - Rome's pizzamaker of the minute.
-His pizza, dough and leavening education started with Gabriele Bonci (touted by foreign press, Rome's Michelangelo of pizza) but he has carved his own way.
-His is a gourmet pizza and he plays with the format too - pizzas cut in corners and a degustation style whereby one pizza at time comes out to the table so diners get to sharet.
-All the classics are on the menu (margherita, marinara, etc) but Seu flirts with ingredients and on offer you'll find anything from a deconstructed capricciosa pizza to one with tuna tartare and burrata.
-A variety of seasonal and prized ingredients like chicory, yellow tomatoes, walnuts and cocoa powder all make appearances on the extensive list of his signature creations - on a pizza base that has a thicker crust than the traditional roman style.
+Everyone in Rome is talking about Pier Daniele Seu, Rome's pizza maker of the minute.
+His pizza, dough and leavening education started with Gabriele Bonci (touted by the foreign press, Rome's Michelangelo of pizza) but he has carved his way.
+His is a gourmet pizza and he plays with the format too pizzas cut in corners and a degustation style whereby one pizza at a time comes out to the table so diners get to shared.
+All the classics are on the menu (Margherita, marinara, etc) but Seu flirts with ingredients and on offer, you'll find anything from a deconstructed capricciosa pizza to one with tuna tartare and burrata.
+A variety of seasonal and prized ingredients like chicory, yellow tomatoes, walnuts and cocoa powder all make appearances on the extensive list of his signature creations on a pizza base that has a thicker crust than the traditional roman style.
 The fritti (fried treats) are divine, especially the suppli` stuffed with a silky carbonara filling.
 Vegan and vegetarian options, desserts, craft beer and local wines are on the menu too.
 TRAM: 8,3.